Large Deviations in Discrete-Time Renewal Theory

 and

-The following theorem describes the exponential decay with $t$ of probabilities for $W_t$ with respect to the pinning model $(\Omega,\mathcal{F},\prob_t)$ when $\ells>-\infty$.
+The following theorem, which is our third and last main result, provides large deviation bounds with respect to the PM when $\ells>-\infty$.
 The proof is reported in Section \ref{sec:freemodels}. \begin{theorem} Assume $\ells>-\infty$.
 The following conclusions hold: \begin{enumerate}[{\upshape(a)}] \item the functions $\Ii$ and $\Is$ are lower semicontinuous and proper convex; \item if $G\subseteq\rew$ is open, then

 \item if $F\subseteq\rew$ is compact, open convex, closed convex, or any convex set in $\Brew$ when $\rew$ is finite-dimensional, then